 I'm not sure I want to report my concern at the moment, is there anything else I can do?

 Sometimes, simply talking to a neighbour or someone else in your community about your concerns can help.

-You could also raise your concern at your Local Action Team, Community Association or Residents' Association meeting.
+You could also raise your concern at your Local Action Team, community or resident association meeting.
 Your neighbourhood police officer, police community support officer or a community safety officer will often be at these meetings.

 How do I make a complaint or give feedback?

-If you wish to comment on the service you have recieved, both the council and the police have complaints and feedback forms:
+If you wish to comment on the service you have received, both the council and the police have complaints and feedback forms: